brighton36/rvgp/README.md

 > **Note**
 > The "No balance checkpoints found." warning indicates that your reconciler definition, is missing a balance checkpoint.
 Since new_projects use 'fake' data, there's no balance checkpoint specified in the reconciler yaml.
 With your data, you'll want to enter the balance, and date, on some of your statements, into the 'balances' section of this file, to ensure accuracy against the financial institution's records.
 (Or, you can just disable this feature) More on that later.
 Nonetheless, these warnings are safe to ignore for now.

 Now you can begin to explore your build.
 If you'd like to see the net worth of your project, try running `gnuplot build/plots/all-wealth-growth.gpi`.
-If you'd like to publish some plots to google, you can populate your config/ directory with google API settings, and run `rra publish_gsheets -a`.
+If you'd like to publish some plots to google, you can populate your config/ directory with google API settings, and run `rvgp publish_gsheets -a`.
 Or, just run a `hledger bal` (or `ledger bal`) to see your account balances.

 From here, you're ready to start populating this project with your data, instead of the randomly generated feeds.
 The easiest way to get started, is to run a `rake clean` (Thus undo'ing the above rake work, and clearing the build/ directory).
 And to then, remove unnecessary files in your `feeds/` and `app/reconcilers/` directories.
 Go ahead from there, and download your banking institution's csv files into the `feeds/` directory.
 And create yaml files for each of them, in your `app/reconcilers` directory.
 Use an existing yaml file for quick reference.